pingswept/me30-website/content/notes/motors.md

 The stator has two sets of coils.
 When a magnetic field is applied to the rotor with one set of coils, one of the cups lines up with the field more than the other.
 Then, when we switch current to the other set of coils, the other cup lines up, and the motor takes a step.
 By alternating back and forth, the motor steps in a circle.

 ![stepper motor guts](/img/stepper-motor-guts.jpg)

+If you look closely at the rotor below, you can see that the teeth on the left rotor cup are not lined up with the teeth on the right rotor cup.

 ![stepper motor rotor](/img/stepper-motor-rotor.jpg)

 ### Hobby servos